jankapunkt/js-set-extension/package/README.md

 $ npm run test
 ```

-The tests are written in mocha but it should not be that hard to get into it as it is written very intuitive.
+The tests are written in mocha but it should not be that hard to get into it as it is written very intuitively.

 ### Linter